 In the morning, visit the Interpretation Center to discover the natural and human history of the islands.
 After your visit, transfer to the airport for your return flight to the mainland.

 This itinerary is subject to change.
-ExpeditionTrips.com is not responsible for itinerary changes.
+ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
-Approximate cost (including service fee): $450-$550 per adult.
+Approximate cost (including service fee): $500-$700 per adult.

 *Cruise Interruption and Cancellation Insurance: